Chaathurya-t/Fugacity-ML-Hackathon/README.md

 XGBoost
 LightGBM
 Matplotlib
+Seaborn
 Jupyter Notebook
+Joblib
 💡 Key Takeaways

-One of the main lessons from the project was the difficulty of generalizing from a relatively small dataset.

-The experiments demonstrated that:
+The project highlighted several practical aspects of machine learning on structured engineering data:

-model complexity alone does not guarantee better generalization;
+Model complexity alone does not guarantee better generalization.
-feature selection can materially affect ensemble performance;
+Feature engineering can influence downstream model performance.
+Feature selection can help identify a more useful subset of predictors.
-different ensemble weightings can produce different validation behavior;
+Different ensemble configurations can produce different validation behavior.
-local cross-validation and hidden-test performance can diverge;
+Local validation performance and hidden-test/leaderboard performance can differ.
-domain-informed experimentation can be useful even when it does not ultimately become the final model.
+Domain-informed experimentation can provide useful perspectives even when it does not become part of the final model.

-The project therefore emphasized validation discipline and systematic experimentation rather than simply optimizing a single model configuration.
+Systematic experimentation and careful validation are important when working with limited data.

-📚 Project Outcome
+🏁 Final Outcome

+The project progressed through a complete machine learning workflow:

+EDA → Feature Engineering → Baselines → Model Tuning → Boosting → Feature Selection → Explainability → Ensembling → Optimization → Final Submission

+Final Competition Result

+Rank: 154 / 374 valid submissions

+Competition RMSE: 18.8299

+MAE: 11.4404

+R²: 0.7272

-This repository documents the complete experimentation journey from exploratory data analysis through model development, feature selection, ensemble optimization, and final competition submission.
+The repository documents the experimentation journey from initial data analysis through model development, optimization, and final competition submission.

-The final competition result was:

-154 / 374 valid submissions

-with a competition RMSE of:

-18.8299
+🔒 Data & Reproducibility

+The original competition datasets and generated competition artifacts are intentionally not included in this public repository.

+The following are excluded:

+Raw competition datasets
+Processed competition datasets
+Generated submission CSV files
+Serialized .pkl / .joblib model files
+Local virtual environments
+Local logs and temporary files

+This keeps the repository lightweight and avoids redistributing competition data or generated artifacts.

+To reproduce the workflow, place the permitted competition datasets in the expected local data/ directories and execute the notebooks in sequence.

 👤 Author